tatami-galaxy/speech-processing/reports/to_do.md

 	- layerwise distillation [1]

 - enforce sparsity clusters
-	- kl div, wasserstein etc from uniform distrubution
+	- kl div, wasserstein etc from uniform distrubution  [1]
 	- entropy -> uniform distribution maximizes entropy  [1]
 		- entropy for single mask goes down very little
+			- sparsity seems to be more but not non-uniformity
+				- run with all masks and rail-kd [1]
+			- how does pytorch categorical work?
+[1]
 		- add constraint after some steps?
-	- ripley's k and l functions
+	- ripley's k and l functions  [2]

 - structured sparsity more without distillation at the cost of performance
 	- layerwise distillation -> better than logit distillation